 If no config is provided, there is no automated branch lookup and the "branch" parameters are passed 1:1 to the Jenkins job.

 Some features might not be needed in your environment.
-Most ones are not active if the credentials are not provided, like for Jira or Bitbucket.
+Most are not active if the credentials are not provided, like for Jira or Bitbucket.

-Some other ones can be disable via config:
+Some others can be disabled via config:

 games: